Stocks open August higher after posting 6th monthly gain

 Stocks were rising in early trading Monday as investors embraced another strong set of earnings as well as progress in Washington to pass a large infrastructure package.

-The S&P 500 index was up 0.4% as of 10 a.m.
-Eastern.
+The S&P 500 index was up 0.4%.
 The Dow Jones Industrial Average was up 0.5% and the Nasdaq composite was up 0.3%.
 The indexes ended July higher, the sixth straight month of gains.

 This week will be one of the busiest for investors in some time.
 Roughly 150 members of the S&P 500 will report their results, and the July jobs report comes out on Friday.